 Specifically, you can:

 - Authorize access of external directory users based on RBAC permissions.

 - Store and retrieve the groups and group membership information

 that has been set up in your external directory.Note: Puppet stores local accounts and directory service integration credentials securely.
 Local account passwords are hashed using SHA-256 multiple times along with a 32-bit salt.
+To update the algorithm to argon2id (for non-FIPS enabled systems only), or configure password algorithm parameters, see Configure the password algorithm.
 Directory service lookup credentials configured for directory lookup purposes are encrypted using AES-128.
 Puppet does not store the directory credentials used for authenticating to Puppet.
 These are different from the directory service lookup credentials.